goharbor/community/proposals/arm64-support-harbor.md

 - Push the image
 `docker push ranichowdary/<component>-harbor:amd64`

-- Genarated arm64-native binary for the components and build the docker image as `make build-<component>`
+- Generated arm64-native binary for the components and build the docker image as `make build-<component>`
 `docker build -t ranichowdary/<component>-harbor:arm64 . `
 - Push the image